ajcwebdev/dash-transcripts/incubator-weekly/2024-Q2/06-03-dash-integrations.md

 coverImage: "https://i.ytimg.com/vi/S4sWlcIynMw/sddefault.jpg?v=665dde46"
 ---

-Anthony and Rion discuss the importance of integrations in the dash ecosystem and explore potential new integrations to pursue.
+Anthony and Rion discuss the importance of integrations in the Dash ecosystem and explore potential new integrations to pursue.

 ## Episode Summary

-TL;DR: In this episode, Anthony and Rion dive into dash integrations, discussing the current state, potential improvements, and strategies for onboarding new developers and entrepreneurs.
-They explore integrating dash payments into web2 platforms, targeting startup entrepreneurs, and incentivizing dash usage.
+TL;DR: In this episode, Anthony and Rion dive into Dash integrations, discussing the current state, potential improvements, and strategies for onboarding new developers and entrepreneurs.
+They explore integrating Dash payments into web2 platforms, targeting startup entrepreneurs, and incentivizing Dash usage.
 The conversation also touches on the challenges of crypto adoption and the need for streamlined user experiences.

 ## Chapters

 00:00 - Recapping Previous Episode and Setting the Stage

-Anthony and Rion briefly recap their previous discussion on XD5 (formerly XRP) integration and set the stage for their conversation on dash integrations, emphasizing the importance of visibility and hardening one's product through integrations.
+Anthony and Rion briefly recap their previous discussion on XD5 (formerly XRP) integration and set the stage for their conversation on Dash integrations, emphasizing the importance of visibility and hardening one's product through integrations.

 03:04 - Exploring Existing Dash Integrations

-Rion and Anthony navigate to the dash.org website to explore the current state of dash integrations.
+Rion and Anthony navigate to the Dash.org website to explore the current state of Dash integrations.
 They discuss the need for updating and better organizing the information to make it more accessible and user-friendly.

 10:01 - Identifying Areas for Improvement in Dash Integrations

-Anthony and Rion identify areas where dash integrations could be improved, such as adding the dash npm package and updating outdated SDK links.
-They also discuss the future roadmap, which includes a rust library by dash core group.
+Anthony and Rion identify areas where Dash integrations could be improved, such as adding the Dash npm package and updating outdated SDK links.
+They also discuss the future roadmap, which includes a rust library by Dash core group.

 17:49 - Strategies for Pursuing New Integrations